-Below are some common questions asked by homeowners who have septic systems.
-If you have more questions or want to schedule septic pumping or maintenance services, contact Able & Ready Septic Tank Service today.
+Below are some common questions asked by homeowners who have septic systems in the mid-Vancouver Island North area.
+If you have more questions or want to schedule septic pumping or maintenance services, contact Able & Ready Septic Tank Services today.

 Many other factors can cause the system to fail before the end of its natural lifetime.
 Pipes blocked by roots, soils saturated by high water tables, crushed distribution pipes, improper location, exceeding design capacity, poor original design, or poor installation can all lead to major problems.